cncf/toc/PRINCIPLES.md

 - The TOC/CNCF want the ability to intervene if things go really wrong - i.e., project leads are stuck and cannot fix things.
 - Provide a template for new projects, a set of best practices to help jump-start the task of setting up a new project.

-### Draft Public Statement for website
+### Public Statement

 The CNCF is committed to helping its member projects succeed, but without dictating or micromanaging how the projects are run.
 To that end, it requires only minimal viable governance criteria: a [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) with neutral processes for resolving conflicts, a documented governance model that includes a contribution-based process by which contributors can become committers or maintainers, and a clear definition of the top-level project leadership, with which the foundation will engage and inform and from which it may receive requests for funding and support.
 Once a project has graduated from incubation, new governance requirements cannot be imposed without consent of the project, except where legally required.

 ## What We're Looking For

+_Principle: Do not harm by enabling robust, well engineered projects and supportive processed to be leveraged for greatest adoption likelihood._

 We are looking for high-quality, high-velocity projects that fit ‘cloud native’.

-_Principle: Great projects already have many ingredients to succeed.
-First: do no harm._

 Identify projects that have a real shot at being a useful tool in the evolving box of cloud native technology.
 This is a mix of mature and early-stage projects.
 Early stage may not have all the criteria we want: diverse contributor bases, formalized governance, interoperability, cloud-native designs, quality bar, etc.

 Some considerations:
 - Transparent, consistent technical and governance quality bar for [graduation](/process/graduation_criteria.adoc) from incubation
 - Has users, preferably in production; is a high quality, high-velocity project (for incubation and graduated projects).
-Inception level projects are targeted at earlier-stage projects to cultivate a community/technology
+Sandbox level projects are targeted at earlier-stage projects to cultivate a community/technology
 - Has a committed and excited team that appears to understand the challenges ahead and wishes to meet them
 - Has a fundamentally sound design without obvious critical compromises that will inhibit potential widespread adoption
 - Is useful for cloud native deployments & ideally, is architected in a cloud native style